brainlife/docs/docs/tutorial/diffusion-tractography.md

 On brainlife.io, we have combined **ensemble tractography** with **anatomically-constrained tractography (ACT)**, which restricts streamline representations to those that are biologically-plausible, in a single [Ensemble ACT Tractography](https://brainlife.io/app/5aac2437f0b5260027e24ae1) app!
 Within this app, the CSD model will be fit and tractography will be performed to generate **whole-brain tractograms**.
 That means a model of white matter microstructure -- diffusion tensor (DTI) -- will be fit and maps of fractional anisotropy (FA), mean diffusivity (MD), radial diffusivity (RD), and axial diffusivity (AD) will be generated.

 More information on ensemble tractography can be found in this [PLOS Computational Biology article](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004692) paper.
-More information on **ACT** can be found in this [Neuroimage](https://www.ncbi.nlm.nih.gov/pubmed/22705374).  _(<--- fixed link, make sure it's correct)
+More information on **ACT** can be found in this [Neuroimage publication](https://www.ncbi.nlm.nih.gov/pubmed/22705374).  _(<--- fixed link, make sure it's correct)_

 ### 4. Major white matter tract segmentation.

 Once our anatomical brain parcellations and whole-brain tractograms are generated, the next step is to segment the tractogram into known **major white matter tracts**.
-To do this, information regarding the terminations of each streamline into the cortex and histologically-derived definitions for each **major white matter tract** is needed.
-From the histological definitions of **major white matter tracts**, we can group the streamlines in our tractograms into **major white matter tracts**.
-On brainlife.io, we have developed an automated [white matter segmentation](https://brainlife.io/app/5cc73ef44ed9df00317f6288) app that will segment our whole-brain tractograms into 70+ known **major white matter tracts**.
+To do this, we need both information about the terminations of each streamline into the cortex and the histologically-derived definitions for each major white matter tract.
+The histological definitions of major white matter tracts allow us to group the streamlines in our tractograms into major white matter tracts.
+On brainlife.io, we have developed an automated [white matter segmentation](https://brainlife.io/app/5cc73ef44ed9df00317f6288) app that will segment our whole-brain tractograms into over 70 known major white matter tracts.

-More information on the segmentation algorithm can be found in this [Brain Structure and Function](https://pubmed.ncbi.nlm.nih.gov/31342157-associative-white-matter-connecting-the-dorsal-and-ventral-posterior-human-cortex/) paper.
+More information on the segmentation algorithm can be found in this [Brain Structure and Function paper](https://www.ncbi.nlm.nih.gov/pubmed/31342157).   _(<--- fixed link, make sure it's correct)_

 ### 5. Microstructural mapping to major white matter tracts.

 Once we have segmented our tractograms into major white matter tracts and fit the DTI model to our dMRI data, we can now map the microstructural information to our major white matter tracts.
 This is done by computing the average microstructural measure at multiple locations along each major white matter tract.
-This process generates a plot known as a **tract profile** which provides microstructural information at different locations along a tract.
-These can be used to examine microstructural properties along different tracts that might help distinguish different groups, such as those with a neurodegenerative disease versus those without.
-We have developed an automated [microstructural mapping](https://brainlife.io/app/5cc210ce4ed9df00317f61cf) app on brainlife.io that will map multiple microstructural measure
+This process generates a plot known as a **tract profile**, which provides microstructural information at different locations along a tract.
+These profiles can be used to examine microstructural properties along different tracts that might help distinguish different groups, such as those with a neurodegenerative disease versus those without the disease.
+We have developed an automated [microstructural mapping](https://brainlife.io/app/5cc210ce4ed9df00317f61cf) app on brainlife.io that will map multiple microstructural measures.

-More information on **tract profiles** can be found in this [PLOS One](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0049790) article.
+More information on **tract profiles** can be found in this [PLOS One article](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0049790).

 Now, let's get to work!
 The following steps of this tutorial will show you how to: